pbyrne84/pbyrne84.github.io/README.md

 )
 ```

-With intellij or something similar when it fails the diff is easily comparable
+With intellij or something similar when it fails the diff is easily comparable.
+It doesn't try and do anything fancy such as maximum line
+length as that would potentially break the ease of compare.

 ## <a name="PHPStorm-based-projects"> PHPStorm metadata example and the undead plugin